yegor256/blog/_drafts/di.md

 <script src="https://gist.github.com/c76c06baee1f74e3100e.js?file=Agents.java"> </script>

 Impressive?
 This is a true object composition.
-I believe, this is how a proper object-oriented application should be instantiated.
+I believe this is how a proper object-oriented application should be instantiated.

-And DI containers, in my opinion, just add unnecessary noise.
+And DI containers?
+In my opinion, they just add unnecessary noise.